Abortion in South Carolina: Violence

 On February 23, 2023, anti-abortion protesters physically clashed with abortion rights protesters outside of a clinic in Greenville, South Carolina.
 Due to this physical confrontation and over 300 others since the beginning of 2021 that led to 20 arrests at the clinic, in October 2023 the Greenville County Council's Public Safety Committee voted to prohibit firearms, weapons, body armor, open flames, bicycles and the blocking of pedestrian walkways and entrances to businesses at protests.

+On November 14, 2025, one person was injured during a shooting outside of a Planned Parenthood in Columbia, South Carolina.
+Mark Baumgartner, the founder of anti-abortion group "A Moment Of Hope", was arrested and charged with assault and battery of a high and aggravated nature and possession of a weapon during a violent crime.